ZhouYuxuanYX/Benchmarking-and-Guiding-Adaptive-Sampling-Decoding-for-LLMs/Readme.md

-# An Evaluation Benchmark as well as a User Guidline for Truncation Sampling Decoding Strategies of LLMs
+# An Evaluation Benchmark as well as a User Guidline for Adaptive Truncation Sampling Methods for LLM decoding

 # Data preparation
 Step 1: Build a context-preserving prefix tree from any existing dataset